The AI will see you now: Liability issues from the use of AI in surgery and healthcare

 AI and healthcare

-In recent times there have been significant developments in robotics and artificial intelligence (AI).
+In recent times there have been significant developments in robotics and AI.
 Both are slowly becoming more and more pervasive in our day-to-day lives.
 This can be seen through the embedded algorithms that learn from our online searches resulting in personalised adverts, Netflix recommendations for your next binge, and even vacuum cleaners that navigate around your pet dog or your child’s school bag.

 Surgery has, to some extent, avoided this wave of AI so far but it is being introduced in healthcare generally as a tool used by clinicians.
 For example, AI and machine learning are now being used in drug development, to analyse medical records or big data, to automate administrative tasks, to eavesdrop on emergency calls, to interpret x-rays or other imaging and bloodwork (in some cases apparently out-performing human analysts), in pattern recognition such as diagnosis of skin cancers, to suggest personalised regimes for disease management including cancer and to monitor individual patients who are at risk of deterioration.
 Babylon and other platforms in the health market have used AI-powered Chatbots or algorithms to stream their callers.
 There are other existing examples of virtual nursing able to monitor patients 24/7, to provide quick answers and communicate between healthcare providers and patients.
 Whilst technology has not yet replaced the need for microscopes or a highly trained ‘mark-1’ human eyeball, large pathology labs now resemble futuristic Yo-Sushi tracks on a giant 3 dimensional scale.